-- 4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 4.1.4 As at the date of this Prospectus, the ACD acts as manager or authorised corporate director of the authorised funds set out in Appendix IX.

-4.2 Terms of Appointment

-- 4.2.1 The ACD was appointed by an agreement (the "ACD Agreement").
-The ACD Agreement provides that after two years from the launch of the Company the appointment of the ACD may be terminated upon 6 months' written notice by either the ACD or the Company, although in certain circumstances the ACD Agreement may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
+- 4.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 4.1.4 As at the date of this Prospectus, the ACD acts as manager or authorised corporate director of the authorised unit trusts and investment companies with variable capital as listed in Appendix 9. - 4.2 Terms of Appointment - 4.2.1 The ACD was appointed by an agreement between the Company and the ACD (the "ACD Agreement").
+The ACD Agreement provides that the appointment of the ACD is for an initial period of 2 years and thereafter may be terminated upon 6 months' written notice by either the ACD or the Company, although in certain circumstances, as set out in the ACD Agreement, may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
 Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD. - 4.2.2 The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
 No compensation for loss of office is provided for in the ACD Agreement.
-To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations. - 4.2.3 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules. - 4.2.4 The Shareholder will be given the opportunity, upon request, to have the proceeds returned by submitting a written request to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER. - 4.2.5 The ACD is under no obligation to account to the Depositary or the shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
-The fees to which the ACD is entitled are set out in Section 22.2.
-Copies of the ACD Agreement are available on request. - 4.2.6 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as authorised fund manager and (iii) fund administration. - 4.2.7 The directors of the ACD are listed in Appendix VIII. - 4.2.8 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
+To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising as a direct consequence of fraud, negligence, wilful default or breach of duty by the ACD in the performance of its duties and obligations to the Company. - 4.2.3 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules.

+The Shareholder will be given the opportunity, upon request, to have the proceeds returned by submitting a written request to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.

+- 4.2.4 The ACD is under no obligation to account to the Depositary or the shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
+The fees to which the ACD is entitled are set out in Sections 22 and 23.
+Copies of the ACD Agreement are available to shareholders upon request. - 4.2.5 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as an authorised fund manager; and (iii) fund administration. - 4.2.6 The directors of the ACD are listed in Appendix 8. - 4.2.7 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
 The ACD has internal operational risk policies in procedures in place to identify, measure, manage and monitor appropriately operational risks including professional liability risks to which the ACD is or could be reasonably exposed in accordance with the requirements of Article 13 of the AIFMD Level 2 Regulation.
 The operational risk management activities are performed independently by the Risk Oversight function.